Gut Health Equals Great Health: 6 Tips on How to Nourish Your Microbiome

 Two important things to keep in mind here: 1) In order to be a true probiotic, the cultures found within the product must be live, which means they need to survive manufacturing, shipment, and finally, make it into your GI tract.
 And 2) ‘Health benefit’ is going to vary from person to person, which makes sense, as no one’s gut microbiome will be the same as another, and the effects of a probiotic are going to differ from person to person.

-Probiotics work not by completely changing the makeup of your existing gut microbiome, but rather, interacting and conspiring with the bacteria in the microbiome to deliver their intended benefits.
+Probiotics work not by completely changing the makeup of your existing gut microbiome, but rather, by interacting and conspiring with the bacteria in the microbiome to deliver their intended benefits.

 Now you know what your gut does and how it can affect not just your digestive health, but many other areas of your well-being, too.
 Let’s dive deeper into ways you can improve your gut health, and in turn, reduce the risk for disease and improve your overall health.